 Based on this review, a personal interview is arranged with selected candidates, and then a final acceptance decision is made.
 Applicants are responsible for ensuring all relevant materials are submitted to the School prior to deadlines.

-· Entrepreneurship (EEE), Minor (p.
-2732)
+- Creativity Studies (CRST), Minor (p.
+2736) - Entrepreneurship (EEE), Minor (p.
+2737)

 Bruce Barringer, PhD-Professor and Head